Visions (2015 film): Plot

 Eveleigh visits vintner Victor Napoli, whose family owned her vineyard a century earlier.
 Victor tells Eveleigh that his great-grandmother burned down the old house on the property because of paranormal activity.
 He then shows her sketches from when a medium tried contacting spirits in the home.
 Eveleigh is shocked to see that the sketches depict her and David.

 Eveleigh comes home to an intervention staged by David, Dr. Mathison, Eveleigh's friend Eileen, and family therapist Victoria Lambert.
 Eveleigh tries explaining that she was not being haunted, but rather having premonitions that also haunted the past.
 The Porter and Napoli families were experiencing premonitions of a future tragedy that Eveleigh realizes is about to take place that night.

 Sadie arrives at the front door with her husband Ben.
 Both of them are armed with guns.
-Victoria tries to run, but Ben shoots her and Dr. Mathison as the room erupts in commotion.
+Victoria tries to run, but Ben shoots her.
+Sadie shoots Dr. Mathison as the room erupts in commotion.
 Eveleigh realizes that every vision she had was showing her a glimpse of events currently taking place.
 David discovers Sadie is not actually pregnant when he stabs her stomach.
 Sadie turns the knife on David and he falls to the floor.
 Eveleigh pushes Sadie through a glass door and flees.
 Ben kills Eileen before running after Eveleigh.
-He then kills a neighboring farmer before confronting Eveleigh.
-Eveleigh is attacked from behind and knocked unconscious.
+He then kills a neighboring farmer before confronting Eveleigh, who is then attacked from behind and knocked unconscious.

 Eveleigh wakes to find herself being held captive by Ben and Sadie.
 It is revealed that Sadie is the woman who lost her child in the fatal car wreck.
 Holding Eveleigh responsible, Sadie plans to cut out Eveleigh's baby.
 Eveleigh wrestles free of her restraints and slashes Sadie's throat.
 Ben moves to attack, but David arrives and shoots Ben dead.

-In the aftermath, the vineyard house stands empty as Glenn Barry shows the property to a new couple.
+In the aftermath, the vineyard house stands empty as Glenn shows the property to a new couple.